Convergence in distribution of the P-P process in $L^1[0,1]$: Sufficiency of absolute continuity

-Combining the bounds for the three terms on the right-hand side of \eqref{eq:comptriangle} shows that that the second term on the right-hand side of \eqref{eq:comp2terms} is bounded by $2\lVert\alpha\rVert_\infty\epsilon+2\epsilon^2+\epsilon$ for all sufficiently large $n$.
+Combining the preceding bounds shows that the second term on the right-hand side of \eqref{eq:comp2terms} is at most $3\lVert\alpha\rVert_\infty\epsilon+2\epsilon^2$ for all sufficiently large $n$.
 Therefore, since $\epsilon$ may be chosen arbitrarily small, the second term converges to zero. \end{proof}